abrarsheikhsony/SFDC-streaming-api-events/README.md

 ## Considerations
 <ul>
+<li>If the client receives events, the client must reconnect immediately using CometD to receive the next set of events.
+If the reconnection doesn't occur within 40 seconds, the server expires the subscription, and the connection closes.</li>
+<li>If no events are generated while the client is waiting and the server closes the connection, CometD must reconnect within 110 seconds.
+The Bayeux server sends a response to the client that contains the reconnect deadline of 110 seconds in the advice field.</li>
 <li>The maximum size of the HTTP request post body that the server can accept from the client is 32,768 bytes.</li>
 <li>In API version 37.0 and later, Streaming API stores events for 24 hours, enabling you to replay past events.
 It means can fetch past events that are within the 24-hour retention period.</li>
 <li>Salesforce stores standard-volume events for 24 hours.</li>